theolebeau/thlb_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm a PhD student in the Cosmology team at the Institut d'Astrophysique Spatiale (IAS), Paris-Saclay University.
 I'm interested in the physics of galaxy clusters, during my PhD I study the physics processes contributing to the hydrostatic mass bias using cosmological simulations of the Local Universe as part of the LOCALIZATION collaboration.
-I'm supervised by Nabila Aghanim (CNRS Research director, IAS Paris-Saclay University) and Jenny Sorce (CNRS Reseacher, CRIStAL Lille University)
+I'm supervised by Nabila Aghanim (CNRS Research director, IAS Paris-Saclay University) and Jenny Sorce (CNRS Reseacher, CRIStAL Lille University).

 {style="text-align: justify;"}